Hello, my name is Mrs. Palfrey and I am the Dove class teacher!

 This half term we plan to be exploring the following elements and subjects:

-P.E.: Gymnastics (Children will need their P.E. kit in school on a Wednesday and Thursday).
+P.E.: Dance (Children will need their P.E. kit in school on a Wednesday).

 MFL: Spanish greetings, number to 10.

-In maths, we will be focusing on addition and subtraction.
+In maths, we will be focusing on addition and subtraction, shape, multiplication and division.

 At home, children can benefit greatly from the following activities to support their learning in school: